huggingface/huggingface_hub/docs/source/en/guides/cli.md

     download            Download files from the Hub
     lfs-enable-largefiles
-                        Configure your repository to enable upload of files > 5GB. lfs-multipart-upload
+                        Configure your repository to enable upload of files > 5GB. scan-cache          Scan cache directory.
-                        Command will get called by git-lfs, do not call it directly. scan-cache          Scan cache directory.
     delete-cache        Delete revisions from the cache directory.